Haceby, St Barbara's Church

 Haceby was once a thriving village, mentioned in the Domesday Book, but now is little more than a hamlet.
 It was historically part of the Welby estate and as such, avoided development.
 This was perhaps a mixed blessing, as the village has shrunk down to only a few inhabited cottages.

-The church dates to at least the Norman period; the base of the tower dates to this period, as does the chancel arch.
+The church dates to at least the 11th century; the base of the tower dates to this period, as does the plainly carved chancel arch.
 The chancel is in Early English in style, with a Jacobean east window.

 About Haceby, St Barbara's Church